Migrants’ integration in EU countries: for a selected few only?

 The MERITA seed project brings together an interdisciplinary team of researchers from the CIVICA alliance, spanning over Management, sociology, political sciences, economics, and Law to investigate shifts in how EU countries think and practice the integration of persons with a migration background.

 Increasingly, the responsibility of integration is seen as being the one of the individual migrants -and thus less so the one of the host societies.
-In addition, who is to be integrated and on what merits is also changing, revealing that a certain regime of worth is underlying defined grounds of integration.
+In addition, who is to be integrated and on what conditions is also changing.
+Increasingly, financial stability and cultural adaptation are considered legitimate grounds for integration, revealing that a certain regime of worth (financial and cultural) is underlying the idea of integration.

 Researchers involved: